skypjack/entt/docs/md/entity.md

 Be aware that `entt::tombstone` and entity 0 aren't the same thing.
 Likewise, a zero initialized entity isn't the same as `entt::tombstone`.
-Therefore, although `entt::entity{}` is in some sense an alias for entity 0, none of them can be used to create tombstones.
+Therefore, although `entt::entity{}` is in some sense an alias for entity 0, none of them are used to create tombstones.

 ### To entity

-Sometimes it's useful to get the entity from a component instance.<br/>
-This is what the `entt::to_entity` helper does.
-It accepts a registry and an instance of a component and returns the entity associated with the latter:
+This function accepts a registry and an instance of a component and returns the entity associated with the latter:

 ```cpp
 const auto entity = entt::to_entity(registry, position);